danmayer/coverband/README.md

 `rake coverband:migrate`

 - We will be working to support migrations going forward, when possible

-### Clear Coverage

-Now that Coverband uses MD5 hashes there should be no reason to manually clear coverage unless one is testing, changing versions, possibly debugging Coverband itself.

-`rake coverband:clear`

 ### Adding Rake Tasks outside of Rails